 The decision of the Festival with regard to selection/rejection of a film shall be final and no communication whatsoever in this regard shall be entertained.
 If we donot find any suitable entry for any particular category of award, we may withheld that category, and no award would be announced for any such category.

 The Jury, further, may decide new category of Awards, if they find a film suitable for the same.

 All submissions must contain the following:

 • A duly completed online/offline Entry Form

-• Uploaded/couriered screener of the film or Vimeo/YouTube link with password valid till March 31, 2021 or a DVD/Blue Ray (if the film's original language is other than English, the Festival requires receiving on-screen English subtitles).
+• Uploaded/couriered screener of the film or Vimeo/YouTube link with password valid till one month after the festival date or a DVD/Blue Ray (if the film's original language is other than English, the Festival requires receiving on-screen English subtitles).

 • Submissions can also be sent by mail, containing a copy of duly completed Entry Form and the screener DVD/Blue Ray (All Region), labelled with the film's title, director's name, and language of subtitles.
 Submissions must be sent fully pre-paid to the address as indicated on the Entry Form plus specifying the Festival programme that you are applying for.
 The Festival reserves the right to refuse any shipment entailing additional costs.

 4a.
 For films selected to be screened at the Festival, these materials must also be sent by email only:

 • One or more stills from the film (Jpeg high resolution files)